It contains the following topics:

 Just as we did before, proceed with Only continue if... condition under Then:

-You can replicate the setup you have defined in the previous automation, but this time by basing it on Contractbook variables (editable fields) from the chosen contract template:
+- You can replicate the setup you have defined in the previous automation, but this time by basing it on the template variables:

-Choose Update opportunity from the drop-down list and define how to automatically update selected opportunity properties in Salesforce:
+- Choose Update opportunity from the drop-down list and define how to update selected opportunity properties in Salesforce automatically:

-First, you need to specify which opportunity you want to update by choosing the corresponding Opportunity ID from the template's editable fields or typing in one manually.
+- First, you need to specify which deal you want to update by choosing the corresponding Deal ID from the template's data fields or typing it in manually.

 How can I start using my new automation flow?

-Once you have determined all opportunity's properties which the automation will update and set up their values, you can click on Save to complete the setup.
+- Once you have determined all opportunity's properties which the automation will update and set up their values, you can click Save to complete the setup.